Sexual orientation: General

-Sexual identity and sexual behavior are closely related to sexual orientation, but they are distinguished, with sexual identity referring to an individual's conception of themselves, behavior referring to actual sexual acts performed by the individual, and orientation referring to "fantasies, attachments and longings."
+Sexual identity and sexual behavior are closely related to sexual orientation, but they are distinguished, with sexual identity referring to an individual's conception of themselves, behavior referring to actual sexual acts performed by the individual, and orientation referring to "fantasies, attachments and longings".
 Individuals may or may not express their sexual orientation in their behaviors.
 People who have a non-heterosexual sexual orientation that does not align with their sexual identity are sometimes referred to as 'closeted'.
 The term may, however, reflect a certain cultural context and particular stage of transition in societies which are gradually dealing with integrating sexual minorities.
-In studies related to sexual orientation, when dealing with the degree to which a person's sexual attractions, behaviors and identity match, scientists usually use the terms concordance or discordance.
-Thus, a woman who is attracted to other women, but calls herself heterosexual and only has sexual relations with men, can be said to experience discordance between her sexual orientation (homosexual or lesbian) and her sexual identity and behaviors (heterosexual).
+In studies related to sexual orientation, when dealing with the degree to which a person's sexual attractions, behaviors and identity match, the terms perioriented and varioriented, respectively, have been used to describe the overlap or lack thereof, while scientists usually use the terms concordance or discordance.
+Thus, a woman who is attracted to other women, but calls herself heterosexual and only has sexual relations with men, who might once have been erroneously situated historically within straight conceptual frameworks, including, due to terminological connotations, cross-sexuality (a heterosexual concept that is not related to queer identities, attractions, or behavior), can be said to experience discordance, a lack of concordance or alignment between her sexual orientation (homosexual or lesbian) and her sexual identity and behaviors (heterosexual).
+Another term for discordance between sexual orientation and romantic attraction and/or sexual behavior, emerging from Split attraction model theory, is cross-orientation (also not to be confused with cross-sexuality, which describes heterosexual/straight intimacies and identities, not sexual orientations nor patterns of attraction across conventional gender expressions and binaries within queer contexts).

 Sexual identity may also be used to describe a person's perception of their own sex, rather than sexual orientation.
 The term sexual preference has a similar meaning to sexual orientation, and the two terms are often used interchangeably, but the American Psychological Association states sexual preference suggests a degree of voluntary choice.
 The term has been listed by the American Psychological Association's Committee on Gay and Lesbian Concerns as a wording that advances a "heterosexual bias".
 The term sexual orientation was introduced by sexologist John Money in place of sexual preference, arguing that attraction is not necessarily a matter of free choice.